This Chocolate Panna Cotta (Coconut Milk) is creamy, smooth, and rich. It’s an easy make ahead dessert made with pantry staples.

 Can I Make Panna Cotta with Coconut Milk?

 Yes!
-The method is slightly different as you’re not using heavy cream or milk and using coconut milk/cream instead.
+The method is slightly different as you’re not using heavy cream or whole milk and using coconut milk/cream instead.
 However, the results taste just as good!
 I've used coconut milk in my plain Coconut Milk Panna Cotta, AIP Coconut Matcha Panna Cotta, AIP Strawberry Rhubarb Panna Cotta with Coconut Milk, and my Zombie Brain Jello (which is kinda like a panna cotta) as well as my AIP Coconut Pumpkin Panna Cotta recipes.
 All of which are delicious!

 What is Chocolate Panna Cotta Made of?

 This chocolate panna cotta recipe is made of just 5 ingredients: honey, coconut milk, coconut cream, cocoa powder, and powdered gelatin.
-All of them are shelf stable and probably already in your pantry so this is a great dessert to make when you don’t want to go to the grocery store.
+All of them are shelf stable and probably already in your pantry so this is a great Italian dessert to make when you don’t want to go to the grocery store.
 My AIP Coconut Matcha Panna Cotta and AIP Coconut Pumpkin Panna Cotta recipes also use shelf stable ingredients.

 What Chocolate to Use

-We made this panna cotta recipe with cocoa powder.
+We made this creamy panna cotta recipe with cocoa powder.
 However, cacao powder would be even better.
 And if you are AIP then carob is also an option.
 If you want more recipes using carob, check out my AIP 'Chocolate' Recipes round up post.

 For the dairy free chocolate garnish, try Hu or Enjoy Life.
 Hu uses coconut sugar which is always preferred over refined sugar.